TikTok Shop Account Health Rating (AHR): The Complete Seller Guide for 2026

 The Bottom Line

 TikTok Shop's Account Health Rating is the most significant enforcement change the platform has made since launching in the US.
-It shifts enforcement from reactive (deal with violations as they come) to proactive (your cumulative history determines your standing at all times).
+It replaces the old Violation Points system and shifts enforcement from reactive (deal with violations as they come) to proactive (your cumulative history determines your standing at all times).